Val’s Blog - What’s Juneteenth?

 At the Washington, Jefferson, Lincoln, and Franklin Delano Roosevelt Memorials, my school studies and love of historians like Doris Kearns Goodwin and John Meacham, and even my recollections of my grandfather’s view on FDR gave me some level of confidence in my explanations.
 However, as I mentioned the emancipation of enslaved African Americans in response to the Juneteenth question, I had to admit that my understanding of Juneteenth was the equivalent of a tour guide’s 10-second bit about the site just passed on a moving bus.

-There are many Federal holidays that for many are nothing more than a day off from work or an excuse to set off fireworks.
+There are many Federal holidays that, for some, are nothing more than a day off from work or an excuse to set off fireworks.
 Memorial Day is often one of those holidays.
 For me, though, it is a memory of filling the car trunk full of lilacs and any other early spring flower in bloom to take to a myriad of cemeteries as my mother recited the names of my ancestors and noted the graves of Civil War, and World War veterans from our family.
 It was an all-day excursion as we traveled from graveyard to graveyard across the county.
-Independence Day throughout my life has been a day of celebration, of time with family.
-Perhaps that wholesome summer fun does in some way symbolize the historical nature of the day – the declaration to live free from the tyranny of a king – the freedom to make one’s life better might just underlie the BBQs and softball games.
+Independence Day, throughout my life, has been a day of celebration, of time with family.
+Perhaps that wholesome summer fun does in some way symbolize the historic nature of the day - the declaration to live free from the tyranny of a king - the freedom to make one’s life better might just underlie the BBQs and softball games.

 As I’ve grown older, I enjoy my memories of these national holidays, feel the warmth of happy times spent with family, and piece together the stories told so long ago.
 I do so only in fragmented bits, but still, it is a part of me.
 Those memories remind me of the importance of our history that those holidays represent.